snej/secret-handshake-cpp/README.md

 ## Status

-As of February 2022, this is pretty new and minimally tested.
-It does work, in an app I’m developing, but there are no unit tests.
+As of February 2022, this is fairly new code, and hasn't been used in any released software.
+It does work correctly in an app I’m developing, and has basic unit tests, including a test that the network data it sends is identical with that of an established SecretHAndshake implementation.

-It’s only been built with Clang 12 (Xcode 13.1), and only run on macOS 12.
+It builds with Clang 12 and recent GCC, and is run & tested on macOS and Ubuntu by Github CI.

-I’ll update this notice as things get more solid.

 ## License